-We are not a distance counseling practice.
-However, ALL of our therapists are certified telebehavioral health practicioners!
-We can have sessions via a user-friendly video platform to established clients in extenuating circumstances.
+Right now, absolutely!
+We are not typically a distance counseling practice but ALL of our therapists are certified telebehavioral health practicioners.
+We offer online sessions via a user-friendly video platform.
 Online counseling cannot be done outside of NC due to licensure laws without prior approval.

 Q: Do you bill insurance for couples work?

 We cannot bill insurance for pre-marital counseling or marital enrichment sessions.
 In some cases, insurance will reimburse for family therapy if the policyholder meets diagnostic criteria for a DSM disorder and the condition is having an impact on the relationship.
 However, most relationship work that we see is not billable but rather for marital enrichment where we focus on issues such as communication, conflict resolution, parenting, intimacy, and financial goals.

 Q: What is your late cancellation/no show policy?

 We request 24 hours notice of cancellation but understand that things come up!
 Click HERE for our late cancel/no show policy.